SkipLabs/skip-ocaml/README.md

 ### Build Instructions

-After cloning the repository and running `make`, you can link your own OCaml program as follows:
+After cloning the repository and running `make`, you can link your own OCaml program as follows (Linux example shown — see the note below for macOS):

 ```sh
 ocamlopt -g -o my_program \